 BayTrust operates a globally diversified investment portfolio with considerable assets that are held on behalf of the community.
-The purpose of investing a portion of this portfolio in Impact Investments is to increase the Trust's impact around its Purpose (to accelerate bold and meaningful change, assisting BOP communities and our environment to flourish) without materially compromising its overall investment returns and to address issues that granting is unable or ineffective in.
-It is acknowledged that Impact Investments can be a tool in system change which is aligned with BayTrust's Purpose.
+The purpose of investing a portion of this portfolio in Impact Investments is to align with and increase the Trust's impact around its Purpose without materially compromising its overall investment returns and to address issues that granting is unable or ineffective in positively impacting.
+It is acknowledged that Impact Investments can be a tool to create system change which is aligned with BayTrust's Purpose of Bold Meaningful Change.

 Impact Investments are included as part of the Trust's Strategic Asset Allocation (SAA) within the Trust's SIPO.
 This policy sits alongside the Trust's SIPO and is referred to within the SIPO.
-This policy also adheres to the principles of Te Tiriti o Waitangi adopted within the SIPO, and Trustees commit to impact investing (where able) in a way that is consistent with the principles of Te Tiriti o Waitangi; partnership, protection and participation.
+This policy also adheres to the principles of Te Tiriti o Waitangi adopted within the SIPO, and Trustees commit to impact investing (where able) in a way that is consistent with the principles of Te Tiriti o Waitangi; partnership, protection and participation and aligns with its intentions for climate neutrality in its operations.